 9. China continue their ban on imported GM corn

-Since it discovered GM contamination of a shipment of US corn in November 2013, China has blocked all imports of US corn, at a huge cost to US Traders.
+Since it discovered GM contamination of a shipment of US corn, China has blocked all imports of US corn, at a huge cost to US Traders.

 US corn imports to the country have been blocked since Chinese officials detected traces of Syngenta’s MIR162 GM corn in the shipment.
-This GM corn strain has not been approved by the Chinese Government since it was submitted for consideration in 2010.
+This GM corn strain has not been approved by the Chinese Government since it was submitted for consideration.

 In April the significance of this market blockade was revealed.
 According to the US National Grain and Feed Organisation, China has barred nearly 1.45 million tons of corn from entering its markets.
 Representing a loss of $427 million in sales for US traders.